Prdsilva80/Prdsilva80/README.md

 <p align="center">
       <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com/?lines=Full%20Backend%20Developer%20;Always%20Learning%20new%20things!&font=Fira%20Code&center=true&width=440&height=45&color=f75c7e&vCenter=true&size=22"></a>
     </p>
-I am a full backend developer, passionate about technological innovation and driven by a relentless curiosity.
-I master a wide range of modern technologies, including Python, Django, Flask, FastAPI, Node.js, JavaScript, TypeScript, Express and SQLAlchemy, as well as ORMs like Prisma.
-With these tools, I am able to create complete, scalable and high-performance solutions for backend applications.
-My expertise also includes databases such as PostgreSQL and MySQL, ensuring efficiency and robustness in any project.
+Passionate about technological innovation and driven by a relentless curiosity.
+I master a wide range of modern technologies, including Python, Django, Flask, FastAPI, Node.js, JavaScript, TypeScript, Express, and SQLAlchemy, as well as ORMs like Prisma.
+With these tools, I am able to create complete, scalable, and high-performance solutions for backend applications.
+My expertise also includes databases such as PostgreSQL and MongoDB, ensuring efficiency and robustness in any project.

+Additionally, I have experience with AWS Cloud, leveraging its services to build scalable, secure, and resilient applications.
+I also work with Docker to containerize applications, ensuring portability, consistency, and ease of deployment across different environments.

 I have solid experience in designing secure and robust backend architectures, always focused on offering innovative solutions that meet the needs of clients and users.

-I face each challenge as an opportunity for learning and evolution.
-I am constantly improving my skills to develop projects that promote digital transformation and make a difference in the technology world.
+I face each challenge as an opportunity for learning and evolution, constantly improving my skills to develop projects that promote digital transformation and make a difference in the technology world.

 ---